icclab/ceph-objectstore-broker-boshrelease/README.md

 To provide the required information you will need a file called `vars-file.yml`.
 A template for this file called `vars-file-template.yml` is available, and so can simply be copied, renamed and then the details filled in.

-Lastly, you will need [Go](https://golang.org/project/) installed as its used in the deployment script and in case you want to build yourself or run the integration tests.
-The broker has been developed with [Go V1.10.1](https://golang.org/doc/go1.10).
-It should theoretically work with older releases, but keep in mind that is not verified.

 ## Deployment

 Once you have your `vars-file.yml` setup you are ready to deploy, however, you might want to change the broker plans and service settings, which you can change in the